Turkey meat vs. Chicken meat — Health Impact and Nutrition Comparison

 Like most meat, turkey and chicken do not contain notable amounts of carbohydrates.

-Both turkey and chicken meat are incredibly rich in vitamins B3, B5, and B6.
-However, turkey is notably richer in vitamin B3 and vitamin B6, while chicken meat is only slightly higher in vitamin B5.
+Both turkey and chicken meat are rich in vitamins B3, B5, and B6.
+However, turkey meat is notably richer in vitamin B3 and vitamin B6, while chicken meat is only slightly higher in vitamin B5.

 Turkey provides almost 2.5 times more vitamin B12.
 Turkey meat is also richer in vitamin B2 and folate.
 Turkey contains a decent amount of vitamin D, which chicken lacks.